-Prior to disposal of any wastes, TWU personnel generating waste must determine (with assistance from EH&S) whether the material meets the definition of a hazardous waste, or other regulated waste.
+Prior to disposal of any wastes, TWU personnel generating waste must determine (with assistance from EH&S) whether the material meets the definition of hazardous or other regulated waste.

 A material is "hazardous waste" if it meets one or more of the following:

 - It is a material listed on the EPA Hazardous Waste Lists.

 - It is a mixture or solution containing a listed material and a non-hazardous chemical.